-->

 What This Means for Your AI Strategy

-The winners won’t be the companies that adopt AI fastest.
+The winners won’t be the companies that adopt fastest.
 They’ll be the ones that adopt it most intelligently, with clear boundaries around data sensitivity, regulatory requirements, and business value.

 By skannar